Every business at every stage must be able to answer two questions:

 Tip: Occasion-based profiling can often unlock some powerful new ideas about how to market your business or extend your product and service offerings.

-And last, most mature categories come with their own built-in expectations.
-If your business doesn’t meet those expectations, you have to call out those differences and spin them as positives, or else commit to adding the services and features that your customers expect.
-Example: an urban coffee shop that does not offer wi-fi could market itself as a place for in-person socializing and personal connection, free from digital distraction.
-Or it could invest in wi-fi.
+And last, most mature categories have deeply entrenched expectations that, in a behaviorist way, create their own ready-made customer types.
+If your business doesn’t meet those pre-existing expectations, you must call out those differences and spin them as positives—or else commit to adding the services and features that your customers expect.
+Example: an urban coffee shop that does not offer wi-fi could explicitly or implicitly market itself as a place for in-person socializing and personal connection, free from digital distraction.
+Or it could invest in wi-fi because that’s what most customers expect.

 Tip: Compare your psychographic targets to the expectations for your category.
 Anything that makes you different must be a plus to the customers you are trying to reach.